GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

         ```
         $ sudo dd if=ubuntu-16.04.1-desktop-amd64.img.dmg of=/dev/disk2 bs=1m
         ```
-    3. Enter your administrator password when requested.
+    3. Enter the administrator password when requested.
     4. Wait several minutes for the copying process to complete.
-When it does, you may see an error box pop up.
-This is expected; it's because the USB is written in a format readable by Ubuntu, but not readable by MacOS.
-    5. Click Ignore.
+    5. The resulting USB drive will not be readable by MacOS, which may result in an error box pop up.
+This is expected; click "Ignore".

 4. Verify the integrity of the "SETUP 1 BOOT" USB (i.e. no errors or malware infection).